sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   </tr>
   <tr>
     <td>Produce Automated Testing guidance and standards</td>
-    <td>Provide guidance to DevOps team when using automated testing for the various types of tests in scope.
+    <td>Provide guidance to DevOps teams when using automated testing for the various types of tests in scope.
 Provide standards on acceptable thresholds for automating application releases between environments (up to, and including, production)
 </td>
     <td>